JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/project-5.md

       value: Project Title 5
       keyName: property
     - name: 'og:description'
-      value: This is the project 5 description
+      value: >-
+        Matrix is a market leading enterprise CMS, used around the world on a huge variety of commercial websites, including universities and government agencies.
       keyName: property
     - name: 'og:image'
       value: images/5.jpg